 To kick off this article, I’ll make an important note: this is not about Tesla stock.
-Because of how much Tesla short sellers insert themselves into discussions of Tesla [TSLA], and how long and deep the battles of logic & math are between those short sellers and Tesla shareholders (of which I am one), some people assume that every discussion of Tesla sales is about the stock.
+Because of how much Tesla short sellers insert themselves into discussions of Tesla [TSLA], and how long and deep the battles of logic & math are between those short sellers and Tesla shareholders (of whom I am one), some people assume that every discussion of Tesla sales is about the stock.
 Perhaps many people assume that, but, no, young Jedi, not everything is about the stock.
 The stock is just a sideshow.
 Now let’s get on to the story.

 But Tesla is doing it.

 There are many ways to look at the numbers.
 I like charts for that (have you noticed?), but sometimes some simple math is just as fun.